 Origin of Sharia

-First recorded in 1875–80, shariʿa is from the Arabic word sharīʿah
+First recorded in 1855–60; from Arabic sharīʿah “law,” from sharaʿa “to prescribe”

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2023

 In the second episode, Oliver discussed the implementation of Shariah law in the sultanate of Brunei.‘Last Week Tonight’ Does Real Journalism, No Matter What John Oliver Says|Asawin Suebsaeng|September 29, 2014|DAILY BEAST

 In one of many tweets to her 2,000 followers, she says, “Gain true honor by living under the law of Shariah.”The Bride of ISIS Revealed|Jamie Dettmer|September 3, 2014|DAILY BEAST

 The only solution to jahiliyyah was full acceptance of Shariah law.Why the Caliphate Will Devour Its Children|Philip Jenkins|July 11, 2014|DAILY BEAST

 Just two weeks later, the Sultan issued his decree that shariah, Islamic law, would be the new law of the land.